gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-05-10-piskel-for-playdate.md

 ### Shift Palette Color Index Brush

 This tool allows you to do shading using neighbouring colours more easily.
-Thanks to [blurymind](https://github.com/piskelapp/piskel/pull/887) for the patch.
+Thanks to [blurymind](https://github.com/piskelapp/piskel/pull/887).

 ### Pencil tool (new default)